Can't Hardly Wait

 Can't Hardly Wait is a 1998 American teen romantic comedy film written and directed by Deborah Kaplan and Harry Elfont.
-It stars an ensemble cast including Ethan Embry, Charlie Korsmo, Lauren Ambrose, Peter Facinelli, Seth Green, and Jennifer Love Hewitt, and is notable for a number of "before-they-were-famous" appearances by teen stars.
-The story takes place at a high school graduation party in the 1990s.
+It stars an ensemble cast including Ethan Embry, Charlie Korsmo, Lauren Ambrose, Peter Facinelli, Seth Green, and Jennifer Love Hewitt, and contains a number of "before-they-were-famous" appearances by teen stars.
+The story takes place at a high school graduation party.

 The film received mixed reviews from critics.
 It grossed a total of $25 million at the North American domestic box office, against a production budget of $10 million.
 The soundtrack peaked at number 25 on the Billboard 200 chart.

 Concept

 The story takes place at a high school graduation party in the late 1990s and in a style much like that of the high school movies of the 1980s.
-The idea of setting most of the movie at a party was based primarily on concerns to keep production costs low and was also inspired by the movies of John Hughes and the party scene in Say Anything.
+The idea of setting most of the movie at a party was based primarily on concerns to keep production costs low and was also inspired by the movies of John Hughes and the party scene in Say Anything....

 The film takes its name from The Replacements' song of the same title, from their 1987 album Pleased to Meet Me, which plays over the film's closing credits.

 Plot

-In 1998, the senior class of a suburban high school, Huntington Hillside High, are attending a graduation party at a large house owned by a rich class member's family.
-Among them are Preston Meyers, a typical outsider who plans to proclaim his love to his four-year secret crush Amanda Beckett.
-Amanda, the most popular girl in school and the senior class prom queen, has recently been dumped by her popular jock boyfriend Mike Dexter.
-Mike is targeted by nerd classmate William Lichter, who is plotting revenge against him for years of relentless bullying.
-Preston's antisocial best friend Denise Fleming has no intention of going to the party, but is dragged along by Preston.
+In 1998, the senior class of suburban high school Huntington Hillside High are attending a graduation party at the house of a rich class member.
+Among them is Preston Meyers, an outsider who plans to proclaim his secret four-year-long love to Amanda Beckett.

+Amanda, the most popular girl in school and the senior class prom queen, has been dumped by popular jock Mike Dexter.
+His classmate William Lichter targets him, plotting revenge against Mike for years of bullying.
 Kenny Fisher is a wannabe thug who plans on losing his virginity by the end of the night.

-Amanda is consoled by her popular girlfriends, whom she realizes she has nothing in common with, and her own second-cousin, who tries to hit on her.
+Amanda is consoled by her popular girlfriends, but realizes she has nothing in common with them.
 She tries to figure out if she has an identity beyond only being known as "Mike Dexter's girlfriend".

-She discovers a letter addressed to her by Preston and, moved by its contents, makes it her mission to find him, but she doesn't know what he looks like and no one she asks gives any helpful descriptions.
-Meanwhile, Denise and Kenny wind up locking themselves inside an upstairs bathroom away from the party by accident, where they talk about their old friendship and how they had drifted apart; their conversation leads to the restoration of their friendship and escalates into them having sex.
+Amanda discovers a letter addressed to her by Preston and, moved by its contents, makes it her mission to find him, though she does not know what he looks like and no one she asks gives any helpful descriptions.
+Meanwhile, Preston's antisocial best friend Denise Fleming and Kenny accidentally lock themselves inside a bathroom away from the party, where they talk about their old friendship and how they had drifted apart.
+Their conversation leads to the restoration of their friendship and escalates into them having sex.